bdgwsh/users-service/README.md

 | DELETE  |/users/<user_id>   | Deletes user with id <user_id>      |
 | POST    |/auth/             | Checks user's login and password.
 Returns ```Status: 200 OK ``` if user exists and password is correct.
 In otherwise ```Status : 401 UNAUTHORIZED ```  |

+In case of requesting an unexisting user the server returns `Status: 400 BAD REQUEST`

 By default it runs on http://127.0.0.1:8000
 ### Examples